solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

  AtlastNet [[4]](#4) uses a similar approach to FoldingNet.
 Instead of one 2D grid, multiple 2D grids are deformed into 3D surface elements, which then together build the final shape of the object.
 By using multiple grids, finer details of the shape can be captured.

  We can see that deforming 2D grids into 3D surfaces is a promising approach to model smooth and continuous surfaces, which was one of our goals.
-Therefore we could view this kind of 'morphing' based decoder as our first puzzle piece needed to build a solid network for point cloud completion.
+Therefore we could view this kind of **morphing-based decoder** as our first puzzle piece needed to build a solid network for point cloud completion.

 **Point Completion Network (PCN)**

 Point Completion Network (PCN) [[5]](#5) introduces the idea of modeling the rough shape of the object in an initial pass and then refining the details in a subsequent pass.
 This approach tends to produce more detailed shapes than if we had tried to predict the complete shape in one go.
-With the coarse-to-fine network we have the second puzzle piece for our point cloud completion network.
+With the **coarse-to-fine network** we have the second puzzle piece for our point cloud completion network.

 # Contributions

-Now that we have seen some method used to generate our desired point clouds, we can turn to the Morphind and Sampling (MSN) paper.
+Now that we have seen some method used to generate point clouds we can turn to the Morphing and Sampling (MSN) paper.
 The papers makes four main contributions:
-1. A novel two-stage approach for point cloud estimation
+1. A novel two-stage approach for point cloud estimation.
-2. The addition of an expansion penalty for surface elements
+2. The addition of an expansion penalty for surface elements.
-3. A novel sampling algorithm for point clouds with evenly distributed results
+3. A novel sampling algorithm for point clouds with evenly distributed results.
-4. An Implementation of an Earth mover’s distance (EMD) approximation
+4. An Implementation of an Earth Mover’s Distance (EMD) approximation.

 We will see later how each of these parts play a role in predicting completed object shapes which satisfy the four qualities the point cloud should have.
 To recap, those are: smooth surfaces, fine details, a locally even distribution of points and preserving existing structure from the input.